We get commissions for purchases made from our affiliates through links in this article. Learn More.

 The value of gold bullion is very transparent, so by knowing what kind of gold you have on hand and weighing it yourself, you’ll have a good idea of what it’s worth on the market.

 Weighing can be done with a regular kitchen scale.
-Once you have the weight, use this gold price calculator to get an estimate of what your gold is worth at the time.
+Once you have the weight, use the gold price calculator below this paragraph to get an estimate of what your gold is worth at the time.

 The weight x value equation is best for gold bars.
 If you’re selling officially minted gold coins, you can check the current price of your coins on sites like Monex, Money Metals Exchange or JM Bullion.
 These coins, such as the American Buffalo, Canadian Maple Leaf and Austrian Philharmonic Gold Coins, are usually sold per unit.
 To find the value of your gold coins, simply find the current price of the type of coin you have and multiply by how many you have.